 April 9, 2019: F-15 aircraft will be receiving upgrades to its ADCP II, Suite 9, electronic warfare computer from Boeing in the amount of US$91.3 million.
 The computer is said to be able to execute over 87 billion instructions in a second, and, according to Boeing, “is the world's fastest flight mission computer”.
 Work is to be completed by December 28, 2021.

 June 6, 2019: The F-15 fleet will be receiving upgraded Mode 5 capable IFF (Identify Friend or Foe) units with upgraded anti-jam interrogation and reply encryption.
 All upgrades should be finished by December of 2021.

 Nov.
 7, 2019: The U.S. Defense Logistics Agency Aviation awarded Aptiv Services 3 US LLC, Irvine, California US$28,370,372 for "F-15 aircraft electrical special purpose cable assemblies".
 Nov.
 5, 2024 is the anticipated completion date.

-To date about 2,000 F-15 aircraft in all versions have been produced.
+To date over 2,000 F-15 aircraft in all versions have been produced.